lyra/embedded-form-glue/examples/vuejs/minimal-example/README.md

 # Payment form from scratch with vue-cli

-This page explain how-to create a dynamic payment form from scratch using vue.js and vue-cli and embbedded-form-glue component.
+This page explain how-to create a dynamic payment form from scratch using vue.js and vue-cli and embbedded-form-glue library.

 ## First, create the project